Judd (engine): EV

 The previous Judd CV was designed with a conventional 90-degree engine block.
 Following the 1988 season it was decided that a narrower vee-angle would be adopted to give a more compact engine; the original intent was a 75-degree vee, but limitations in Judd's CNC equipment (it could only work in even-degree increments) meant that 76 degrees was used instead.

 March Engineering upgraded their 1988 CV unit to an EV in 1989, while Brabham was also supplied with the new engines.
 Brabham and March each scored one podium with the EV engine.
 Both teams continued with the EV in 1990, although March Engineering was renamed Leyton House Racing.
 Leyton House took the engine's only podium of the season, a second place at the French Grand Prix.
 For 1991, Team Lotus was the only team to use the older EV.

 GV

-In the normally aspirated 3.5 litre formula, ten and twelve cylinder engines had proved to be more powerful than V8s.
+In the normally aspirated 3.5-litre formula, ten and twelve cylinder engines had proved to be more powerful than V8s.
 This prompted Judd to replace the CV and EV V8s with an all-new engine in 1991 for the BMS Scuderia Italia team.
 The new 72-degree angle V10 engine would carry the GV name.
+The GV V10 engine was based on Honda RA101E V10 technology.
 The engine was powerful, helping the team to a podium finish in the San Marino Grand Prix.

 Judd's agreement with Scuderia Italia ended following the 1991 season, leaving the GVs to be used by the Brabham team and newcomers Andrea Moda Formula in 1992.
 Neither team scored a point all season and Judd Engines pulled out of Formula One.